+Beyond getting its initiatives through Congress, Labor faced other challenges in 2009, including a severe economic downturn that cost millions of Americans jobs including 771,000 unionized jobs, lowering the percentage of organized workers in the private sector to 7.2%.
 Further, fissures continue to deepen in the Labor movement, perhaps a product of Labor's recent difficulty in attracting and retaining members.
-This year has been particularly difficult for UNITE HERE, which left the AFL-CIO in 2005 to form the Change to Win coalition, along with SEIU and other organizations.
-In March of this year, UNITE HERE voted to leave Change to Win based on allegations that SEIU had interfered in UNITE HERE's internal affairs.
-After a subsequent break between the joint leaders of UNITE HERE, Bruce Raynor and John Wilhelm,

-Raynor eventually followed 150,000 members who left UNITE HERE to form Workers United, which then affiliated with SEIU.
-In September, UNITE HERE rejoined the AFL-CIO.
+Last year was particularly difficult for UNITE HERE, which left the AFL-CIO in 2005 to form the Change to Win coalition, along with SEIU and other organizations.
+In March 2009, UNITE HERE voted to leave Change to Win based on allegations that SEIU had interfered in UNITE HERE's internal affairs.
+After a subsequent break between the joint leaders of UNITE HERE, Bruce Raynor and John Wilhelm, Raynor eventually followed 150,000 members who left UNITE HERE to form Workers United, which then affiliated with SEIU.
+In September 2009, UNITE HERE rejoined the AFL-CIO.
 Undoubtedly, the infighting has been a distraction for Labor's biggest coalitions.

-This paper reviews 2009 in Labor Law in two sections.
-First, we discuss major developments in Congress, including the Employee Free Choice Act as well as other legislation with potential impact on traditional labor law issues; developments at the Board, including the validity of two-Member opinions and key issues that are either pending before the Board or that the Board may visit to reverse current law; and other major developments in traditional labor law, including in the areas of arbitration, employee access to employer communication systems, "perfectly clear" successor status, and other issues.
-In the second portion of this paper, we briefly summarize, by topical area, other developments from the Board and the Federal Courts.
+This paper reviews recent developments in Labor Law in two sections.
+First, we discuss major developments in Congress, including the Employee Free Choice Act as well as other legislation with potential impact on traditional labor law issues.
+This section also discusses forums where Labor can seek change, including federal agencies (such as the Department of Labor and the Occupational Safety & Health Administration), and state and local governments; developments at the Board, including the validity of two-Member opinions and key issues that are either pending before the Board or that the Board may visit to reverse current law; and other major developments in traditional labor law.
+In the second portion of this paper, we briefly summarize, by topical area, other developments from the Board and the federal courts.